sathiya-22/Pytorch-to-CoreML-conversion-Llama-based-models-/README.md

 Export Hugging Face **decoder-only** models (LLaMA / Mistral / Falcon / GPT-NeoX / Gemma / Phi-2 / GPT-2…) to **Core ML mlprogram** with KV cache, then run them on **iOS/macOS** with Swift.

 > Built and documented with support from **ChatGPT (GPT-5)**.
+> Not a drop in code for all models.
+User should make necessary changes in the code.
+> Suggest using AI for backup and the user should have the desired output in mind before communicating with ai whilst using this code.
+> This code has been tested and executed on Apple M1 Arm chipsets and has been optimized for NPU/GPU/CPU based model conversion(Not guranteed to run on all macbooks and apple silicon chipsets at the full potential , may need some tweaks and changes while model conversion.
+> ⚠️ Will consume memory Unless you have good storage for system swap.(model running on swift)
+> ⚠️ May take long time to convert into coreml.

 ---